 The source of such contentment can vary widely but is usually mainly physical (a good meal, a satisfying sports training session, a sensual evening with a lover, etc.).

-Negative elements of Nine of Cups
+Reversed Nine of Cups card

 A reversed nine of cups unveils the negative aspects tied to the kind of bliss mentioned above, hinted at in the facial expression of the main character from the illustration in the Rider-Waite-Smith(RWS) tarot deck.
 Content and satisfied with one’s own accomplishment can trigger a surge of excessive pride in that subject, a certain smugness, and sense of superiority that make it easier to look down on other people who do not share that bliss and privilege.